 Tokens are the smallest unit processed by large language models, similar to word fragments or syllables.
 A huge token count sounds like surging usage, but in reality, it's primarily a measure of rising computational complexity.

 The main driver is likely Google's rollout of reasoning models like Gemini 2.5 Flash.
 These models perform far more internal calculations for every request.
-Even a simple greeting like "Hi" can trigger dozens of processing steps before a response appears in today's reasoning models.
+Even something as basic as "Hi" can trigger dozens of processing steps in today's reasoning models before returning an answer.

 A recent analysis showed that Gemini Flash 2.5 uses about 17 times more tokens per request than its previous version and is up to 150 times pricier for reasoning tasks.
 Moreover, complex features like video, image, and audio processing are likely factored into the total, but Google doesn't break those out.